S Corporations are not treated as separate taxable entities like C Corporations.

 The S is for Chapter S of the IRS code.

-No corporate income tax is paid to the IRS for an S Corporation.
+No Corporate income tax is paid to the IRS for an S Corporation.

 For tax purposes net income is "passed through" the S Corporation to the personal income tax of the shareholders.

-With an S-Corporation double taxation (paying both corporate and personal taxes) can be avoided while retaining all the legal protections of a C Corporation.
+With an S Corporation double taxation (paying both corporate and personal taxes) can be avoided while retaining all the legal protections of a C Corporation.

 In addition, federal law allows a nontaxable Employee Stock Ownership Plan to hold stock in an S Corporation.